In our previous guide, we covered active voice in writing, now it’s time to take a look at the passive voice.

 Mistakes were made.

 Mistakes were made is a statement that implies that mistakes are made.
-Nevertheless, the person making should not necessarily be tried for making them.
+Nevertheless, the person making them should not necessarily be tried for making them.

 George Orwell wrote an essay about how the powerful manipulated language to give the impression of saying a lot and yet saying absolutely nothing.